Hip Care | Direct Anterior Approach

 Advantages to utilizing the Direct Anterior approach

-This minimally invasive technique allows for preservation of the soft tissue surrounding the joint, allowing for immediate stability following surgery, as well as a possible lower risk of dislocation, as the primary support muscles are left intact.
+This minimally invasive technique allows for preservation of the soft tissue surrounding the joint, allowing for immediate stability following surgery.
+As well as a possible lower risk of dislocation, as the primary support muscles are left intact.

 Important safety notes

 Hip replacement surgery is intended to relieve hip pain and improve hip function.
 However, implants may not produce the same feel or function as your original hip.
 There are potential risks with hip replacement surgery such as loosening, fracture, dislocation, wear and infection that may result in the need for additional surgery.
 Longevity of implants depends on many factors, such as types of activities and weight.
-Do not perform high impact activities such as running and jumping unless your surgeon tells you the bone has healed and these activities are acceptable.
+Do not perform high impact activities such as running and jumping.
+Unless your surgeon tells you the bone has healed and these activities are acceptable.
 Early device failure, breakage or loosening may occur if you do not follow your surgeon’s limitations on activity level.
 Early failure can happen if you do not guard your hip joint from overloading due to activity level, failure to control body weight, or accidents such as falls.
 Talk to your doctor to determine what treatment may be best for you.